brenton-j-gray/LANjam/README.md

 - Simple jitter buffer to smooth network delivery.
 - RtAudio-backed output and synth voice for instant audio feedback.
 - Dear ImGui + GLFW front-end for realtime synth control.
+- On-screen piano with octave selector and transport start/stop for quick pitch control.
+- One-click LAN discovery button to find a server on your subnet.
 - Builds with CMake and vcpkg-managed dependencies (ASIO, RtAudio, ImGui, GLFW, GLAD).

 ## Prerequisites